 Displays, Client Bounds, Viewports, and Back Buffers

 Figure 1.
-In this diagram, the Windows display is shown with a game that is not in full-screen mode to show the difference between the DisplayMode and ClientBounds dimensions.
+In this diagram, the Windows display is shown with a game that is not in full screen mode to illustrate the difference between the DisplayMode and ClientBounds dimensions.
 Note also that the same back buffer may render differently on an Xbox 360 console compared to a Windows display because the outer 10 to 20 percent of the Xbox 360 back buffer is not "title safe" and may not be visible.

 DisplayMode Width and Height

 The DisplayMode Width and Height properties correspond to the bounds of the display.
-The display bounds are different from the bounds of the game window, which can be obtained from the ClientBounds dimensions.
+The display bounds are different than the bounds of the game window, which can be obtained from the ClientBounds dimensions.

 Xbox 360 games should display all text and menu items critical to game play within the inner 80 percent of the x and y resolution for all display modes.
 This is known as the title safe region.

 The ClientBounds Width and Height properties correspond to the bounds of the game window, which may be less than the bounds of the display if the game is not full screen.
 ClientBounds.X and ClientBounds.Y correspond to the upper-left coordinate of the game window relative to the display mode width and height.
 On Xbox 360, the ClientBounds Width and Height properties are always equal to the DisplayMode Width and Height, and ClientBounds.X and ClientBounds.Y are always (0, 0).